Zhen-Tan-dmml/LLM4Annotation/README.md

   [[Large Language Models for Data Annotation and Synthesis: A Survey]](https://arxiv.org/pdf/2402.13446.pdf)

 ## 🔔 News
+- **`2025-4` We update our paper list and include papers for LLM-based data annotation & synthesis in March 2025!**
+- **`2025-3` Want to learn more about risks and safety problems of using LLM-based annotation?
+Check out our new paper list on [AI supervision risk](https://github.com/David-Li0406/AI-Supervision-Risk)!**
 - **`2025-3` We update our paper list and include papers for LLM-based data annotation & synthesis in February 2025!**
 - **`2025-2` We collect papers and datasets about long-CoT synthesis and distillation, check it!**
 - **`2025-2` We update our paper list and include papers for LLM-based data annotation & synthesis in January 2025!**